Loading...

 How to consume pork, white rice without glucose spikes

-Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
-These can help slow down the digestion and absorption of carbohydrates.
+Include non-starchy vegetables such as broccoli, spinach, or bell peppers to your meal.
+These can slow down the absorption of sugars, helping to stabilize blood glucose levels.

 healthspan-mbl